Skip to content

 So that’s a wrap!

-There might be more non-sew fusible alternatives to attach fabrics without sewing, which can be handy in your working aspects.
+There might be more alternatives to sewing for attaching fabrics, which can be handy in your working aspects.

 However, these are the most common, easy, and effective ones!
 I hope you don’t have to linger time on other techniques once you become accustomed to them!
 Make sure you leave your go-to non-sew fusible hacks.